 - More so, bloggers use their blogs feed to power a variety of services from mobile websites, to email newsletters and to content syndication to other sites thereby reaching a variety of people and creating new fans for the artist in the process.

-- Bloggers provide services such as direct fan sales through the sharing of lisectors hyping.
-They control the on-line awareness through their advertisement.
+- Bloggers provide services such as direct fan sales through the sharing of sectors hyping.
+They control the online awareness through their advertisement.
 Blogging as a form of marketing is visible in that web pirates and folks who over-grade other people’s content are helping the artist do their jobs.

 - Some artists don’t like paying bloggers because most bloggers do lack writing skills, all they know how to do is copy and paste and can hardly develop a story-line to match the artist’s hustle.
 Their copy and pasted news from Press releases do not add any value to the artist’s project, do not give fans and audiences the incentive to comment and interact.
-In-fact, there’s never no drastic bump in terms of plays on sound cloud and YouTube.
-This takes out all of the pride and self esteem of the artist leaving him/her feeling exploited and dubbed.
+In fact, there’s never any drastic bump in terms of plays on sound cloud and YouTube.
+This takes out all of the pride and self-esteem of the artist leaving him/her feeling exploited and dubbed.

-Dedicated Bloggers who started with passion for the industry are gradually shifting away from the industry.
+Dedicated Bloggers who started with a passion for the industry are gradually shifting away from the industry.
 They have understood and know how to convert their traffic into money.
 Most of these professional bloggers who can actually make the difference now prefer to write about Nigerians and other African Celebrities.
-Writing about Nigerians, you are sure of a steady flow of visitors to your website and a generally increase in your adsense earnings.
-Most of the so called Cameroonian celebrities do not even have a name big enough to get 1000 monthly searches on google, so why should a blogger waste his or her time writing about someone who will never appreciate financial wise or even with some organic traffic?
+Writing about Nigerians, you are sure of a steady flow of visitors to your website and a general increase in your adsense earnings.
+Most of the so-called Cameroonian celebrities do not even have a name big enough to get 1000 monthly searches on Google, so why should a blogger waste his or her time writing about someone who will never appreciate financial wise or even with some organic traffic?

-Have you say on this issue in the comment box below, click play to enjoy an outstanding rap piece from Young holiday while commenting.
+Have your say on this issue in the comment box below, click play to enjoy an outstanding rap piece from Young holiday while commenting.

 Thanks for Reading, it’s been your girl Leticia Tamanji an amateur blogger, PR and promoter under the auspices of MCMG.
 This is my first blog post, use the comment box below to let me know what you think, your suggestions and corrections will help me improve.